Liam-Zhou/chuwa0904/ShortQuestions/shortAns8_SpringData.md

 ### What is @Query?
 In which Interface we write the sql or JPQL?
 @Query is an annotation used to define custom SQL or JPQL queries directly within a repository interface
 ### What is HQL and Criteria Queries?
+- HQL is an object-oriented query language similar to SQL but designed for Hibernate.
+- Criteria Queries are a programmatic way to build dynamic, type-safe queries in Hibernate using the Criteria API

 ### What is EnityManager?
 EntityManager is an interface of JPA provides ways to manage entities and execute queries(TypeQuery)